m-altieri/DNS-GT/README.md

 python3 process_tshark_csvs.py <DATA_PATH>
 ```

-This will create a new `pcsv` folder in `<DATA_PATH>` with 240 csv files, but a total size of just around 1.8 GiB, cleaning the DNS traffic and extracting only the useful information.
+This step performs cleaning and extraction of useful information.
+This will create a new
-The process can take up to 2 hours, and the resulting folder is around 72 GiB in size.
+`pcsv` folder in `<DATA_PATH>` with 240 csv files.
+The process can take up to 2 hours,
+and the resulting folder is around 1.8 GiB in size.

 - Create the vocabulary from the processed queries and convert the csv files into the final npy files: